 5. Improve Accessibility

-Think of your loved ones’ daily routine when designing the new space.
-Keep phones by sitting areas or near the bed and put frequently used items in drawers or cabinets that are easily accessible to your loved one.
+Think of their daily routine when designing the new space.
+Keep phones by sitting areas or near the bed and put frequently used items in drawers or cabinets that are easily accessible.
 Make sure light and lamp switches are easy to function and switch cabinet/dresser nobs with pull nobs, if needed.

 6. Optimize for Space Visibility and Choose Optimal Colors